-Hardly 30% of the harvest goes into the Pavillon Rouge: the more rigorous selection, strengthened since 2011, is gradually contributing to bringing the Pavillon Rouge closer, in style at least, to the first wine.
+Barely 30% of the harvest went into the Pavillon Rouge: the more rigorous selection, strengthened since 2011, is gradually bringing the Pavillon Rouge closer, in style at least, to the first wine.
 Can we still call it a second wine?
 Do we remember that, thirty years ago, the totality of this batch would have become Château Margaux?
 The Pavillon Rouge at that time is what today is becoming the third and fourth wines…

 Some Merlot plots are improving at last, yet not enough to go into the first wine.
 Their quality has nevertheless enabled us to put 33% into this year’s blend.
-The increasingly precise plot selection that we carry out as well as the vintage conditions explain this good news to a great extent.
-This isn’t the case with the Petit Verdots.
-Their young plots, which had succeeded well last year, didn’t cope with the summer drought: there is barely 3% of it in the blend.
+The increasingly precise plot selection that we carry out as well as the vintage conditions explain, in large part, this good news.
+This isn’t the case with the Petit Verdot.
+The younger plots, which had done well last year, didn’t cope with the summer drought: there is barely 3% of it in the blend.
 The Cabernets - 63% Cabernet Sauvignon, 1% Cabernet Franc - unsurprisingly make up the framework of the wine.

 2012 marked the return of a great climatic classicism: a cold winter, especially in February, followed by a very wet spring, then a very dry summer before a return to rainy weather as from September 20th.